April 9, 2025 Update

 The Tejon Street Revitalization Project is a collaboration between the City of Colorado Springs and the Downtown Partnership’s Downtown Development Authority.
 The long-term vision for this project is to boost public safety, accessibility and business activity through targeted enhancement of the South Tejon streetscape, from Colorado Avenue to Pikes Peak Avenue.

 Downtown Colorado Springs has experienced a $2.3 billion surge in investment in recent years.
 These investments mean new hotels, restaurants, retailers and 5,000 new dwelling units.
-The increased popularity of Historic Tejon Street brings a desire for more outdoor dining space, wider sidewalks and enhanced safety measures.
+The increased popularity of Historic Tejon Street brings a desire for more outdoor dining space, greater sidewalk accessibility, and enhanced safety measures.

 Funding

-The City of Colorado Springs received a $1.6 million grant from the Colorado Department of Transportation.
-The City will provide local funding.
-The Downtown Development Authority also is providing funding for the redesign and construction of aesthetic enhancements to “Historic Busy Corner" at the intersection of Tejon Street and Pikes Peak Avenue.
+The cost for project design and construction totals $8.6 million.
+The funding comes from a $1.6m Revitalizing Main Streets Grant from the Colorado Department of Transportation and the City’s Parking Enterprise.
+The Downtown Development Authority is also providing funding for the redesign and construction of aesthetic enhancements to “Historic Busy Corner" at the intersection of Tejon Street and Pikes Peak Avenue.

 Project Elements